 However, 2FA is not foolproof.
 In some cases, cybercriminals have been able to bypass 2FA by stealing victims’ phones and using them to generate one-time codes.
 For this reason, it’s important to use a strong password in combination with 2FA.

 When you connect to the internet, your computer is assigned an IP address that can be used to identify your location.
 However, if you use a VPN (Virtual Private Network), your computer will be assigned a different IP address— typically one from a different country.
 This makes it much more difficult for anyone to track your online activities or steal your personal information.

-Additionally, VPNs encrypt all of the data that is sent between your computer and the VPN server, making it virtually impossible for anyone to intercept and read your data.
+Additionally, VPNs encrypt all of the data that is sent between your computer and the VPN server, making it virtually impossible for anyone to intercept and read your data protection.

 Keeping Your Software Up To Date